 But sometimes it’s impossible not to have them.
 Over the past few years, I’ve taken a snowboarding trip with family and friends.
 Everyone kind of has their own role, things generally flow in the same direction, and it becomes this simple kind of fun.
-We snowboard hard all day, drink beer and whiskey, play cards and dice, try not to pass out before 8:30 because it makes us feel too old, just to wake up and do it all over again.
+We snowboard hard all day, drink whiskey, play cards and dice, try not to pass out before 8:30 because it makes us feel too old, just to wake up and do it all over again.
 This year, we had a totally different group, wildly changing the dynamic.

 Murphy’s law states: Anything that can go wrong — will go wrong.

 Oh, and it did.
 And I don’t care for you, Murphy, or your Law.